 Moving into a smaller home taught us some hard lessons.
 One of them was making sure I measure before buying new furniture.
 I have some furniture pieces that are way too large for some of the rooms in my townhouse, and I’m planning on selling them and replacing them with smaller pieces that work much better.

 In the image below, the decorator had little space to work within this small bedroom.
 They carefully planned and purchased the perfect size end tables so the closet door can see be accessed easily.
 I love the decor elements they used, and the brick back wall really pulls the room together perfectly!

 7 – Storage

 The fewer items lying around, the more capacious your bedroom will look.
-Invest in good storage units that won’t interfere with the overall decor, so you can keep your clothes, books and other personal belongings cleverly tucked in and tidy.
+Invest in good storage units that won’t interfere with the overall decor so that you can keep your clothes, books, and other personal belongings cleverly tucked in and tidy.
 A renovated chest of drawers or a simple upcycled cabinet might do the trick, while a headboard with shelves will surely carry some load.